Estimated Reading Time: 6 Minutes

 It should all get somewhat more manageable now.
 Better still, you can start to leverage that hard work into a solid action plan.

-We have to ask you now to restrain yourself from jumping in to solve problems before you have the complete picture.
-One word of advice – stop fixing things before you have the whole picture as defined by your risk register.
-If you are under board or time pressure to get results or see action, hold firm, or feel free to contact us to see if we can assist.
+We will also teach you how to use a Scorecard to measure your progress and keep you on track.
+One word of advice – avoid rushing to fix things before you have the whole picture as defined by your risk register.
+If you are under board or time pressure to get results and see action, hold firm, or feel free to contact us to see if we can assist.

 The key result from establishing a full Risk Register is that your core and most critical risks rise to the top for all to see.
 Your plan is now to define how to handle these risks.